tebs85/newsfeed/README.md

 # Newsfeed

 This project was generated with Angular CLI version 8.3.23.
-Newsfeed is RSS news reader for South Africa top publishers made with inspired ny the Pulse app:
+Newsfeed is RSS news reader for South Africa top publishers made with inspired by the Pulse app built with:
 - Angular
 - MDBootstrap